appknox/careers/README.md

 Do you have a bug database? | Y
 Do you fix bugs before writing new code? | Y
-Do you measure your progress in terms of value delivered? | Y Do you wrhite test-cases? | Y
+Do you measure your progress in terms of value delivered? | Y Do you write test-cases? | Y
 Does your environment foster collaboration? | Y
 Do you use the best tools money can buy? | y (Partial Yes) Is testing everyone's responsibility? | Y